 In the future, we may be able to regenerate failing organs.
 But for now, there is no known way to mend damaged kidneys.
 What veterinarians can do is to try to slow the rate at which your cat's kidney tissue is lost, and deal with the side effects of the loss.
 Kidney failure is progressive – that means that with time it will get worse.
 The key to gaining time for your cat is to use the its remaining kidney tissue as efficiently as possible.
 We try to do this through diet, medications and, when necessary, fluid injections (diuresis).

-Commercial diets, designed for kidney failure are considerably lower in protein (1/3 - 1/2 the amount) and sodium than ordinary pet foods.
-They also have added omega 3 and omega 6 fatty acids and compounds like potassium citrate to counteract body "over-acidity" and they are drastically lower in phosphorus.
+Commercial diets, designed for kidney failure in cats are a bit lower in protein and sodium than ordinary pet foods.
+Dogs can tolerate even lower protein diets better than cats can.
+These cat diets also have added omega 3 and omega 6 fatty acids and compounds like potassium citrate to counteract body "over-acidity" and they are drastically lower in phosphorus.

 But your pet's health on protein restricted diets needs to be monitored carefully.
 Blood tests need to be done periodically to be sure that its blood protein levels have not dropped too low and that the cat's body weight remains stable.
 When you do that, and the pets BUN and Creatinine levels drop or remain stable, protein restriction is a very positive step.
 But there are periods in a cat's ongoing fight with renal disease when restricting protein might not be a good thing to do.
 (For example, when 7/8th of its kidney's filtering apparatus has been lost) (ref 1 ) (ref 2)